LaffertyDev/gmtk_2022_dice_heroes/readme.md

 ## Tutorial

-You are a merchent delving deep into the depths of a dungeon in search of a monstrous Treasure Hoard.
+You are a merchant delving deep into the depths of a dungeon in search of a monstrous Treasure Hoard.

 * Hire adventurers to do your fighting!
 * Equip them with powerful weapons (Dice)!
+* Delve into the dungeon and get treasure!
+* Shop for powerful upgrades and new weapons!

+Playing the Game:

+* Assign dice to your adventurers
+* Go into the dungeon for Gold
+* Spend Gold to make your adventurers stronger
+* Try to reach the end

 ## Assets and Credits